 We prepare financial statements in accordance with GAAP.
-However, we also produce and report our after-tax earnings on a separate basis which we refer to as "Core Earnings."
-While pre-Spin-Off SLM also reported a metric by that name, what we now report and what we describe below is significantly different and should not be compared to any Core Earnings reported by pre-Spin-Off SLM.
+However, we also produce and report our after-tax earnings on a separate basis that we refer to as "Core Earnings."
 The difference between our "Core Earnings" and GAAP results for periods presented generally is driven by the unrealized, mark-to-market gains (losses) on derivatives contracts recognized in GAAP, but not in "Core Earnings."

 "Core Earnings" recognizes the difference in accounting treatment based upon whether a derivative qualifies for hedge accounting treatment and eliminates the earnings impact associated with hedge ineffectiveness and derivatives we use as an economic hedge but which do not qualify for hedge accounting treatment.
-We enter into derivatives instruments to economically hedge interest rate and cash flow risk associated with our portfolio.
+We enter into derivative instruments to economically hedge interest rate and cash flow risk associated with our portfolio.
 We believe that our derivatives are effective economic hedges, and as such, are a critical element of our interest rate risk management strategy.
-Those derivative instruments that qualify for hedge accounting treatment have their related cash flows recorded in interest income or interest expense along with the hedged item.
-Hedge ineffectiveness related to these derivatives is recorded in "(Losses) gains on derivatives and hedging activities, net."
+Those derivatives instruments that qualify for hedge accounting treatment have their related cash flows recorded in interest income or interest expense along with the hedged item.
+Hedge ineffectiveness related to these derivatives is recorded in "(Losses) gains on derivatives, and hedging activities, net."
 Some of our derivatives do not qualify for hedge accounting treatment and the stand-alone derivative must be marked-to-fair value in the income statement with no consideration for the corresponding change in fair value of the hedged item.
-These gains and losses, recorded in "(Losses) gains on derivative and hedging activities, net," are primarily caused by interest rate volatility and changing credit spreads during the period as well as the volume and term of derivatives not receiving hedge accounting treatment.
-Cash flows on derivative instruments that do not qualify for hedge accounting are not recorded in interest income and interest expense; they are recorded in non-interest income: "(Losses) gains on derivatives, net."
+These gains and losses, recorded in "(Losses) gains on derivatives and hedging activities, net," are primarily caused by interest rate volatility and changing credit spreads during the period as well as the volume and term of derivatives not receiving hedge accounting treatment.
+Cash flows on derivative instruments that do not qualify for hedge accounting are not recorded in interest income and interest expense; they are recorded in non-interest income: "(Losses) gains on derivatives and hedging activities, net."

 The adjustments required to reconcile from our "Core Earnings" results to our GAAP results of operations, net of tax, relate to differing treatments for our derivative instruments used to hedge our economic risks that do not qualify for hedge accounting treatment or that do qualify for hedge accounting treatment but result in ineffectiveness, net of tax.
-The amount recorded in "(Losses) gains on derivative and hedging activities, net" includes (a) the accrual of the current payment on the interest rate swaps that do not qualify for hedge accounting treatment, (b) the change in fair values related to future expected cash flows for derivatives that do not qualify for hedge accounting treatment and (c) ineffectiveness on derivatives that receive hedge accounting treatment.
-For purposes of "Core Earnings", we are including in GAAP earnings the current period accrual amounts (interest reclassification) on the swaps and excluding the remaining ineffectiveness (and change in fair values for those derivatives not qualifying for hedge accounting treatment).
+The amount recorded in "(Losses) gains on derivatives and hedging activities, net" includes (a) the accrual of the current payment on the interest rate swaps that do not qualify for hedge accounting treatment, (b) the change in fair values related to future expected cash flows for derivatives that do not qualify for hedge accounting treatment and (c) ineffectiveness on derivatives that receive hedge accounting treatment.
+For purposes of "Core Earnings," we are including in GAAP earnings the current period accrual amounts (interest reclassification) on the swaps and excluding the remaining ineffectiveness (and change in fair values for those derivatives not qualifying for hedge accounting treatment).
 "Core Earnings" is meant to represent what earnings would have been had these derivatives qualified for hedge accounting and there was no ineffectiveness.